 I wanted to do something a little different for the favours and as I had decided most of the flowers and table settings were to be white I added a little colour by planting succulents into small glasses which would double as a wedding favour and a name place setting.
 It’s quite nice really as I am still getting updates from our guests nearly a year on as to how their plant has grown.

 I had seen a cake on Pinterest which I fell in love with and which fitted well into our dusty lavender theme.
-We had this recreated by The Cheshire Cat Cake Company.
 We couldn’t decide what flavour to have so went for different flavours in each tier.
 It was absolutely beautiful and tasted great too!

 I was given free rein on the décor for the wedding but the food was definitely my husband’s domain.
 Iscoyd works closely with the Fine Dining Company – the food was incredible and not only tasted great but looked lovely too.